-The IEEE Region 10 Student Activities Committee recognizes the importance of research and dissemination of the findings for the advancement of science and technology.
-Researching, writing, and presenting a paper provides a student with invaluable early experience in communicating ideas related to their professional field.
+The IEEE Region 10 Student Activities Committee recognizes the importance of research and dissemination of the findings for the The IEEE Region 10 Student Activities Committee recognizes the importance of research and dissemination of the findings for the advancement of science and technology.
+Researching, writing, and presenting a paper provides students with invaluable early experience in communicating ideas related to their professional fields.
 The contest offers IEEE Student members an opportunity to exercise and improve both written and verbal communication skills.

-The R10 PG Research Paper contest aims to improve the engineering students’ written communication skills and reporting research results to science & technology community.
+The R10 PG Research Paper contest aims to improve the engineering students’ written communication skills and reporting novel and original research results to the science & technology community.
 The contest will facilitate the recognition of these skills and encourage other student members to develop technical, written and verbal communication skills.

 Three best papers will be selected and ranked first, second and third to qualify for the prizes.
 There will be a special WIE prize for a female author.